easy-es/fncvfacturation/README.md

 Datatable.js plugin.
 Auto generation of an invoice id based on the last inserted id in the table.
 Verification of the auto generated invoiced id.
+All collumns are sortable.
+Filter by categories.
+Pagination of the number of rows shown.

+## Import a csv file
+If the CSV file does not respect the file structur, the process is stop.
+If the data of the file mismatch or are incorrect , none of the data are saved If the data already exist, the data is update.